sctdan/SyncroSync/README.md

 Our production SharePoint list contains nearly 75,000 tickets, search is still fast and accurate.

-This will also work for RepairShopr, just substitute repairshopr for syncro wherever you see it.
+This will also work for RepairShopr, just substitute Repairshopr for Syncro wherever you see it.

 ### Additional (optional) features: